owdproject/owd-client/README.md

 ## Getting started
 In the future there will be a tool to easily bootstrap your OWD client.

-For now, you have to follow some steps:
+For now, you have to follow these steps:

 ```
 # Clone the repository